mikeckennedy/python-numbers-everyone-should-know/the-report.md

-# Python Numbers Everyone Should Know
+# Python Numbers Programmer Should Know

 *Inspired by "Latency Numbers Every Programmer Should Know" — but for Python.*

 A practical reference for understanding the cost of common Python operations.
-All benchmarks run on [YOUR MACHINE SPECS HERE] with Python [VERSION].
+All benchmarks run on macOS-26.2-arm64-arm-64bit-Mach-O with Python 3.14.2.

 ---